Russia’s ambassador to United Nations falls ill, dies at 64

 Her predecessor, Samantha Power, described him on Twitter as a “diplomatic maestro and deeply caring man” who had done all he could to bridge differences between the U.S. and Russia.

+Those differences were evident when Power and Churkin spoke at the Security Council last month, when she lashed out at Russia for annexing Ukraine’s Crimean Peninsula and for carrying out “a merciless military assault” in Syria.
+Churkin accused Democratic former President Barack Obama’s administration, which Power served, of “desperately” searching for scapegoats for its failures in Iraq, Syria and Libya.

 Churkin’s death stunned officials at U.N. headquarters, where the news emerged in the midst of a routine briefing for reporters.
 He died weeks into some major adjustments for Russia, the U.N. and the international community, with a new secretary-general at the world body and a new administration in Washington.
-Meanwhile, the Security Council is due this week to discuss Ukraine and Syria, points of contention between Russia and the U.S. and some other Western countries.
+Meanwhile, the Security Council is due this week to discuss Ukraine and Syria.

-The U.S. and the European Union imposed sanctions on Russia for its 2014 annexation of Ukraine’s Crimean Peninsula and its support for insurgents in eastern Ukraine.
-Meanwhile, the United States, Britain and France have been pressing the U.N.
-Security Council to impose sanctions on the Syrian government for using chemical weapons, while Russia, Syria’s closest ally, has repeatedly questioned investigators’ conclusions linking chemical attacks to Syrian President Bashar Assad’s government, which has denied them.

 From Moscow’s vantage point, “Churkin was like a rock against which were broken the attempts by our enemies to undermine what constitutes the glory of Russia,” Tass quoted Deputy Foreign Minister Sergei Ryabkov as saying.